 This isn’t the best place for quiet studying as the atrium is a busy place and there are always students milling about, so you’ll need to deal with some background noise, or bring a good pair of headphones.
 Make sure you get there during the day because the door is locked and requires a keycard to access after 6:00 pm.

 The twin atriums in the Life Sciences Centre are expansive, open spaces with high ceilings and large windows that allow the sun to shine through, making the space bright.
 The East Atrium has 5 rows of long tables that are great for independent or group study.

 Alternatively, the West Atrium has small group tables and bench seating.
-In total, there is a capacity for over 200 people in these atriums.
+In total, there is capacity for over 200 people in these atriums.
 The Perugia Cafe located in the West Atrium, serving hot drinks and Italian food, also has some additional seating.

 Buchanan—2nd and 3rd floor Student Lounges

 The Buchanan building complex may not be the most attractive building from the outside, but the inside has a lot to offer students looking for a place to get some work done.
 The student lounges on the 2nd and 3rd floors of the B Block have a variety of different places for students looking to study, including tall and small group tables, bench seating, and lounge space for group work.